dhimmel/drugbank/legal/privacy.md

 **_You are prohibited from using the Platform unless you fully understand and agree to the Terms of Use and the Policy._**

-If you have any questions about the Terms of Use or the Policy, please send an email with your questions to [[email protected]][1] before accessing or entering any information on the Platform.
+If you have any questions about the Terms of Use or the Policy, please send an email with your questions to info@drugbank.ca before accessing or entering any information on the Platform.

 1. Identifying Information About Users We Collect and Store